openpdfsaucer/openpdfsaucer/README.md

 * [Openpdf-fonts-extra](openpdf-fonts-extra) Fonts for OpenPDF

 ## License
 OpenPDFSaucer is licended with GNU Lesser General Public License (LGPL), Version 2.1.
-This is the same license as the source code it is forked from: OpenPDF and Flying Saucer.
+This is the same license as the source code it is forked from: OpenPDF, Flying Saucer and PDFrenderer.

 [GNU Lesser General Public License (LGPL), Version 2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1)